Freet Footwear Tanga – Review5 min read

 Freet Footwear are a UK company manufacturing a range of vegan friendly barefoot or minimal footwear.
-There footwear is designed for two categories being sports or everyday.
+The Freet Footwear Tanga is designed for two categories being sports or everyday.
 I chose the Freet Tanga as a casual, everyday shoe ideal for multiple occasions.
 These shoes are equally suited to a days hiking in the bush to a casual restaurant setting worn with a pair of jeans.

 In Australia Freet Footwear is available through online retailer Bprimal.
 Bprimal specialise is minimal and functional footwear, shipping throughout Australia and New Zealand.